Ontario reports more than 700 new COVID-19 cases for fourth day in a row

 The daily number of infections has fluctuated over the last week, with 736 cases on Tuesday, 807 on Monday, 649 on Sunday and 809 on Saturday.

-The province also reported five new deaths related to the disease, bringing the death toll to 3,022.
+The province also reported five new deaths related to the disease on Thursday, bringing the death toll to 3,022.

+At least one of the five deaths was a resident of a long-term care home.

+The majority of those who have died after contracting the novel coronavirus are people over the age of 80, with 2,080 deaths recorded in total since the beginning March.

+The majority of Thursday’s COVID-19 cases can be found in the Greater Toronto Area, with a large spike in York Region.

-Ontario Health Minister Christine Elliott said that of the new infections, 239 cases were in Toronto, 136 were in Peel Region, 127 in York Region and 89 were in Ottawa.
+Of the 783 infections, 289 were in Toronto, 136 were in Peel Region, 28 were in Halton Region and 40 were in Durham Region.
+Ottawa recorded another 89 cases.

-“There are 779 more resolved cases,” Elliott said in a tweet on Thursday.
+The infection numbers in York Region has increased from 79 cases to 127 in the last 24 hours.

+On Wednesday, Ontario's top health officials said they will be meeting to discuss if other regions in the province will have to revert to Stage 2 of the province’s reopening plan.